tarantool/doc/doc/book/admin/vshard_admin.rst

 To perform a scheduled downtime of a replica set master, it is recommended to:

 #.
-Update the configuration of the master and wait for the replicas to get into sync.
+Update the configuration to use another instance as a master.
+#.
+Reload the configuration on all the instances.
     All the requests then are forwarded to a new master.
-#.
-Switch another instance into the master mode.
-#.
-Update the configuration of all the nodes.
-#.
-Shut down the old master.
+#   Shut down the old master.

 .. _vshard-maintenance-replicaset_scheduled_downtime: